Application Requirements and Deadlines

 The supporting documents for the JD/MPP Program applicants are the same for the MA in Urban Affairs and MPP required documents described in the above section.
 However, the Law School uses a different admission application system.
 You will need to apply through both the GPEM office for the MPP Program and the School of Law Admissions office for the JD Program.
 In the MPP application, you can indicate your LSAT score which is used in place of GRE scores.
 Please refer to the JD/MPP Program Overview Brochure and School of Law Prospective Students webpage for the required and/or additional documents in the Law Program.

 To be considered for funding, please submit your application and supporting materials for the spring 2018 semester by November 30, 2017.
 The deadline for the fall 2018 semester is February 15, 2018.

-Apply online for free through the GPEM office for one of the three programs in The Graduate School and waive the $50 application fee.
+Apply online for free through the GPEM office for one of the three programs in The Graduate School.

 Graduate & Professional Enrollment Management